Planet Ruler Documentation

 Quick Start

-# Load image and configuration with initial parameter estimates
+# Load image with camera configuration

 image_filepath="horizon_image.jpg",